oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ```
 As you can see, even if the question mean to refer a specific example, the LLM answer in a generic way.

-* Clear the History, by default checked, and choose the other LLM available, **llama3.1**,
+* Click the button **Clear History**, and choose the other LLM available, **llama3.1**,
 to start a conversation with the same questions, and compare the answers.
+Note that the History is enabled by default.

 * Play with the **Temperature** parameter, and the others to compare the quality of the answers, for each LLM available.
 Clear the history after each cycle.